bkesterbyld/maroon-potato/src/pages/index.md

     content: >
       #### Create Experiences, Not Infrastructure

-      Above is a computing service that replaces databases, backend frameworks, app servers, containers, DevOps and backend QA.
+      Above is a data and logic service that replaces databases, backend frameworks, app servers, containers, DevOps and backend QA.
 We free your brain to focus on UX, client logic and other higher level work.
     actions: []
     video_embed_html: ''
     media_position: top